atiro/vam-metadata-analysis/_sources/intro.md

 # V&A Metadata Quality Report

 This site provides analysis and visualisations of different aspects of the collections data of the museum.
-Statistics are from the 1st of each month, with change comparisions between this month and the previous month.
+Statistics are calculated from data from the 1st day of each month, with comparisions of change in data measured between this month and the previous month.

-## Report Types
+## Reports

-Reports are split into the following types:
+The following types of analysis and visualisations are available:

+  * Completeness - How many fields have values in a records
+  * Retrieval - How many fields related to record discovery have values
+  * Accuracy - Fields containing possible inaccuracies
+  * Consistency - Fields with possible missing information

+ Some additional reports are available for more specific data validations.

 ## Concept Grouping

-For ease of use, and to make visualisations more manageable, fields in objects records have been grouped together into 9 different concept groups:
+For ease of use, and to make visualisations more manageable, fields in objects records have been grouped together into 9 different concept groups for showing
+completeness:

   * Physicality - record fields relating to physical aspects of the object
   * Materiality - fields relating to the material aspects of the object